winglang/wing/rfcs/sdk-resources.md

 interface IWebsiteClient {
   /**
-   * Make a GET request to the website, and verify it returns a 200 status code.
+   * Make a GET request to given path, and verify it returns a 200 status code.
    */
-  ping(): Promise<bool>;
+  get(path: str): Promise<bool>;
 }
 ```